-Rafael Nadal’s Australian Open triumph makes him the first man to win 21 Grand Slam singles titles, beating the records of 20 held by Roger Federer, Novak Djokovic and Nadal himself.
-Here we look back on Nadal’s 21 glorious moments of history.
+Rafael Nadal’s 14th title at Roland Garros extends his lead as the most successful male player in Grand Slam history.
+In January 2022, he became the first man to win 21 Grand Slam singles titles when he won the Australian Open – beating the records of 20 held by Roger Federer, Novak Djokovic and Nadal himself – and how he has extended his ‘lead’ to 22.
+Here we look back on Nadal’s 22 glorious moments of history.

 Roland Garros 2005

 A teenager enters the Grand Slam roll of honour!
 Nadal had been on a fantastic run on the European clay, but at 18 and playing his first French Open, surely he was still too young to win a major?
 But on his birthday the buccaneering left-hander in the sleeveless shirt and pirate pants beat the world No 1 Roger Federer in the semi-finals, and then beat the surprise finalist Mariano Puerta in another four-setter to become a Grand Slam champion at 19 years and two days.
 Facing the photographers, he bit into the Coupe des Mousquetaires in what has become a signature celebration for Rafa.

 A 60th consecutive win on clay achieves the title defence.
 When Federer led Nadal 6-1 and 40-0 after barely half an hour of the final, the Swiss maestro’s class looked likely to triumph.
 But Nadal had already shown that he knew how to handle Federer’s game on all surfaces, and after winning the second set, he dominated the rest of the match, thwarting Federer’s attempt to be only the third man in history to hold all four major titles at the same time.
 It was Federer’s first defeat in a major final.